-It seems if you account for the rain falling on pastures where livestock graze, you can make the numbers look pretty bad in terms of water usage for animal-based meat (however this seems disingenuous to me).
+If you account for the rain falling on pastures where livestock grazes, you can make the numbers look pretty bad in terms of water usage for animal-based meat (however, this seems disingenuous to me).

-While the environmental benefits of a plant-based diet are debatable, there are a number of things you can do that will have more significant environmental benefits.
+While the environmental benefits of a plant-based diet are debatable, there are several things you can do that will have more significant environmental benefits.

 While the current method of meat production may not stack up so well environmentally against modern agriculture, it seems that regenerative agriculture (where animals graze land that cannot be used for growing of crops and animal manure and is funnelled back into the soil rather than our waterways) is even better.